 The campy, but fun music video for "Intergalactic" was directed by Adam "MCA" Yauch (once again under the pseudonym Nathanial Hörnblowér).

 Just to highlight the fact that the Beastie Boys transcend genres, they won the 1999 Grammy for "Best Alternative Album" & the Grammy for "Best Rap Performance by a Duo or Group".
 They are the only artists to win (or be nominated) in both Rap & Alternative categories.

 "So What'Cha Want" was from the Beastie Boys' 1992 album, Check Your Head.
 The album was not only the follow up to Paul's Boutique, but it was also a stylistic departure.
 Even though the album still featured samples ("When The Levee Breaks" by Led Zeppelin was one of the samples used for "So What'cha Want") the Beastie Boys returned to their punk roots by also playing their own instruments.

 The video was directed by Adam "MCA" Yauch, once again under the pseudonym, Nathanial Hörnblowér.

 #4: Song For The Man

 "Song For The Man" was from the Beastie Boys' 1998 album Hello Nasty.
 This song highlights the eclecticism of Hello Nasty and the band.
-Musically there is not much of a hip hop or punk influence to this song.
-But there is some really cool jazzy things going on, and it even has a retro spaced out pop sound.
+Musically there is not much of a hip hop or punk influence on this song.
+But there are some really cool jazzy things going on, and it even has a retro spaced out pop sound.